Dogging Training Course (DG)

 PREREQUISITES & COURSE REQUIREMENTS:

-What are the prerequisites of getting a dogman licence?
+What are the prerequisites of getting a dogman ticket?

 - Persons must be 18 years of age or older